 Beginning in the early post-New Order period, guru honor have held strikes and protests to challenge the insecure nature of their work and demand that they be automatically upgraded to civil servant status without having to go through the general civil servant recruitment process (Fidrus and Sufa 2006; Boediwardhana 2006; Gunawan and Adi 2018).
 They have also demanded that they be granted access to the teacher certification scheme (Jakarta Post 2015).
-Numerous organisations have emerged to represent their interests in this respect with some of the most prominent being the Indonesian Honorary Employees Community (KTSI), the Honorary Teachers' Communication Forum (FKGH), and the Indonesian Honorary Teachers of guru honor, it has also openly backed the latter's campaign

-(PGRI 2015), perhaps recognising that it was losing ground to other teacher representative organisations for their support.
+Numerous organisations have emerged to represent their interests in this respect with some of the most prominent being the Indonesian Honorary Employees Community (KTSI), the Honorary Teachers' Communication Forum (FKGH), and the Indonesian Honorary Teachers' Association (IGHI).
+Although the PGRI has historically backed the concerns of civil servant teachers over those of guru honor, it has also openly backed the latter's campaign (PGRI 2015), perhaps recognising that it was losing ground to other teacher representative organisations for their support.
 In 2015, a group of guru honor challenged their exclusion from the certification scheme in the Constitutional Court but were unsuccessful (Jakarta Post 2015).
 The implicit threat in these protests was that, unless political leaders met the demands of guru honor, the latter would vote for their political rivals at upcoming elections.
 Indeed, there is evidence to suggest that guru honor representative organisations explicitly negotiated deals with political candidates trading votes for political support in their quest for civil servant status (Rosser and Fahmi 2016).